By Michelle Chaplow

 The image with a panoramic crop – cuts the heads off the flowers, the legs off the chairs and table

-Time and time again I see images shot in full frame and cropped into panoramic.
+Even now we can still see images on hotel websites that have been shot in full frame and cropped into panoramic.

 Worse still, if a human does the cropping they can at least try to make the most of the crop.
 But many images are resized on the fly – in other words, a computer makes the decision based on arithmetic rather than actually “looking” at the photo, and the image gets progressively worse, ultimately compromising the appearance of the property.